 |03-24-2013, 11:06 PM||#1|

-shortandcute is in love with a big blue frog.
+shortandcute is no longer in love with a big blue frog.

 Member Since: Aug 2011

 Location: Washington State, U.S.A.